bnadav/rapidfire/README.md

 And point your browser to [http://localhost:3000/rapidfire](http://localhost:3000/rapidfire)

 All rapidfire controllers inherit from your `ApplicationController`.
-So define 2 methods `current_user` and `can_administer?` on your `ApplicationController`

-1. `current_user` : the user who is answering the survey. can be `nil`
-2. `can_administer?` : a method which determines whether current user can create/update survey questions.
+Rapidfire expects a method to exists in your `ApplicationController` that returns the a record representing the user of the gem.
+By defualt this methos is named `current_user`.

 Typical implementation would be: